National Curriculum for Key Stage 2

 We plan our writing lessons around either our whole class high-quality text or the Connected Curriculum topic we are covering, where possible linking the two.
 The learning sequence starts by identifying the grammar we are learning through authentic texts, analysing the affect of the grammar for the reader and putting the skill into practise.
 The children will then do some imitated writing using the skill, in a variety of ways, giving them a chance to explore how it is to be the writer.
 The children will then complete an independent piece of writing where they will show the skills they have been learning, as well as prior skills acquired, through a variety of text types.
 They will edit and improve their writing as part of this process, through verbal, written and peer feedback they will be developing these skills continually in writing.

 Our principal aim when teaching Maths in the Primary Phase is to meet the requirements of the National Curriculum 2014 for the teaching and learning of mathematics.
-It is also our intent to give pupils a consistent and smooth progression of learning in all key areas of Mathematics across all year groups and for all learners, taking into account that we use Maths No Problem! – a Singaporean teaching style in our daily Maths lessons.
+It is also our intent to give pupils a consistent and smooth progression of learning in all key areas of Mathematics across all year groups and for all learners.

 Concrete, Visual, Abstract: